Wendell Berry Biography

-Wendell Berry Biography and Poems.
-This is biographical information on Wendell Berry, one of the best poets of all time.
-This biography page also provides a link to poems written by Berry, as well as, a video biography...if available.
+The biography of Wendell Berry.
+This page has biographical information on Wendell Berry, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 An American novelist, essayist, poet, professor, cultural critic and farmer..
 American man of letters academic cultural and economic critic and farmer